MartinPetkov/GCTF2021BeginnersQuestWriteups/9-rev-law-of-droids/README.md

 }
 ```

-I can't say I'm 100% sure what's going on here, but the [docs](https://developer.android.com/reference/android/app/Activity#onCreate(android.os.Bundle)) say that this code runs when the activity is starting and where initialization code should go.
+I can't say I'm 100% sure what's going on here, but the [docs](https://developer.android.com/reference/android/app/Activity#onCreate(android.os.Bundle)) explain that this code runs when the activity is starting and contains initialization code.
 It appears to write two files, "Raven.txt" and "SusanSue.txt".
 Those files have slightly different key formatting; `Sctf:key:` for "SusanSue.txt" and `BKUP:KEY:SecretKey:P@$$` for "Raven.txt".

 Now of course, `CTF{P@$$}` doesn't work.
 It wouldn't be that easy.
 So probably there's a SusanSue.txt file in the Linux image which contains the password.

+---

 ```java
 public void read(View view) {